Dojo-Open-Source-Project/bip47/README.md

 ### Using in browser

-You will need webpack/browserify to bundle this library and it's dependencies to be able to use it in browser environment.
 Since `tiny-secp256k1` is a WASM library, it will require such bundler to be able to load WASM code.
 Please consult the docs of a bundler that you use for further information.